wikimedia/mediawiki-tools-scap/docs/dev/development.rst

 Testing
 -------

-Scap uses `tox
-<https://tox.readthedocs.org/en/latest/>`_ to run unit tests and to generate
-the documentation.

-To run unit tests, lint, coverage and update documentation, simply run :command:`tox` without any arguments.
+To run unit tests, lint, coverage and update documentation, simply run ``scripts/check`` without any arguments.
+For this to work you must have shellcheck, pytest, flake8, and sphinx-build installed.

+If you have Docker installed and you want to run tests without having to install prerequisite packages on your system, you can run ``make test`` to run tests inside a properly-provisioned container.

 Git pre-commit hook
 -------------------

-There is an example pre-commit hook<pre-commit.sh>`_ that can run ``tox -e flake8`` and ``tox -e doc`` before allowing a commit to proceed.
+There is an example `pre-commit hook <pre-commit.sh>`_ that can run ``tox -e flake8`` and ``tox -e doc`` before allowing a commit to proceed.